 This article is no bashing of the “let him chase theory” here.

 And as for everything: balance.
-This is not a free pass to doing all the chasing and romancing.
+This is not a free pass to start doing all the chasing and romancing.
 Quite the opposite.
-The most skilled gals indeed are great at “helping” the man along the romancing process (story for another article).
+The most skilled gals are great at “helping” the man along the romancing process (story for another article).